Running With a Stroller: 13 Tips + Safety Guide For Parents

 Unlike regular strollers, your running stroller usually has bicycle-style tires that you want to keep inflated to the manufacturer’s recommended level.
 This is usually easy to do using a cheap bicycle pump.

-If you have under-inflated tires, it’s going to feel like you’re pushing baby up a mountain the whole way round!
+If you have under-inflated tires, it’s going to feel like you’re pushing your baby up a mountain the whole way round!

 Running with a stroller